-- 3.5 In preparing for, and responding to, a serious disease outbreak, the UK and the Devolved Administrations aim to: - undertake dynamic risk assessments of potential health and other impacts, using the best available scientific advice and evidence to inform decision making - minimise the potential health impact by slowing spread in the UK and overseas, and reducing infection, illness and death - minimise the potential impact on society and the UK and global economy, including key public services - maintain trust and confidence amongst the organisations and people who provide key public services, and those who use them - ensure dignified treatment of all affected, including those who die - be active global players working with the World Health Organization (WHO), the Global Health Security Initiative (GHSI), the European Centre for Disease Prevention and Control (ECDC), and neighbouring countries, in supporting international efforts to detect the emergence of a pandemic and early assessment of the virus by sharing scientific information - ensure that the agencies responsible for tackling the outbreak are properly resourced to do so, that they have the people, equipment and medicines they need, and that any necessary changes to legislation are taken forward as quickly as possible
+- 1.18 In preparing for, and responding to, a serious disease outbreak, the UK aims to: - undertake dynamic risk assessments of potential health and other impacts, using the best available scientific advice and evidence to inform decision making - minimise the potential health impact by slowing spread in the UK and overseas, and reducing infection, illness and death - minimise the potential impact on society and the UK and global economy, including key public services - maintain trust and confidence amongst the organisations and people who provide key public services, and those who use them - ensure dignified treatment of all affected, including those who die - be active global players working with the World Health Organization (WHO), the Global Health Security Initiative (GHSI), the European Centre for Disease Prevention and Control (ECDC), and neighbouring countries, in supporting international efforts to detect the emergence of a pandemic and early assessment of the virus by sharing scientific information - ensure that the agencies responsible for tackling the outbreak are properly resourced to do so, that they have the people, equipment and medicines they need, and that any necessary changes to legislation are taken forward as quickly as possible - be guided by the evidence, and regularly review research and development needs, in collaboration with research partners, to enhance our pandemic preparedness and response.

-- be guided by the evidence, and regularly review research and development needs, in collaboration with research partners, to enhance our pandemic preparedness and response. - 3.6 The UK Government and the Devolved Administrations have been planning an initial response based on information available at the time, in a context of uncertainty, that can be scaled up and down in response to new information to ensure a flexible and proportionate response. - 3.7 The fundamental objectives are to deploy phased actions to Contain, Delay, and Mitigate any outbreak, using Research to inform policy development. - 3.8 The different phases, types and scale of actions depends upon how the course of the outbreak unfolds over time.
-We monitor local, national and international data continuously to model what might happen next, over the immediate and longer terms. - 3.9 The overall phases of our plan to respond to COVID-19 are: - Contain: detect early cases, follow up close contacts, and prevent the disease taking hold in this country for as long as is reasonably possible - Delay: slow the spread in this country, if it does take hold, lowering the peak impact and pushing it away from the winter season - Research: better understand the virus and the actions that will lessen its effect on the UK population; innovate responses including diagnostics, drugs and vaccines; use the evidence to inform the development of the most effective models of care - Mitigate: provide the best care possible for people who become ill, support hospitals to maintain essential services and ensure ongoing support for people ill in the community to minimise the overall impact of the disease on society, public services and on the economy.
+- 1.19 The UK Government and the Devolved Administrations have been planning an initial response based on information available at the time, in a context of uncertainty, that can be scaled up and down in response to new information to ensure a flexible and proportionate response. - 1.20 The fundamental objectives are to deploy phased actions to Contain, Delay, and Mitigate any outbreak, using Research to inform policy development. - 1.21 The different phases, types and scale of actions depends upon how the course of the outbreak unfolds over time.
+We monitor local, national and international data continuously to model what might happen next, over the immediate and longer terms. - 1.22 The overall phases of our plan to respond to COVID-19 are: - Contain: detect early cases, follow up close contacts, and prevent the disease taking hold in this country for as long as is reasonably possible - Delay: slow the spread in this country, if it does take hold, lowering the peak impact and pushing it away from the winter season - Research: better understand the virus and the actions that will lessen its effect on the UK population, and innovate responses including diagnostics, drugs and vaccines - Mitigate: provide the best care possible for people who become ill, support hospitals to maintain essential services and ensure ongoing support for people ill in the community to minimise the overall impact of the disease on society, public services and on the economy.

-4. Our response to the current coronavirus outbreak
+Our response to the current coronavirus outbreak